Tyger-Git/Data-Farmer/README.md

 # Data-Farmer

-A Personal Project using barebones JS
+A Personal Project

+Dev Notes:

+-Fix GitHook to work well with Pages integration